PolyhedraZK/ExpanderCompilerCollection/readme.md

 We extend our gratitude to the following projects, whose prior work has been crucial in bringing this project to fruition:

 [gnark](https://github.com/Consensys/gnark): our frontend language is based on gnark's frontend.

+## Future roadmap

+As a compiler collection, we will support more circuit frontend languages in near term.

+## Features in progress
+* On-chain verifier generation
+* Extended in-circuit randomness generation